libbyschuknight/tid_til/rails/how_to_rails/3_my_go_surf_project.md

 I was getting an HTML5 validation error on the form as the number input did not want to accept decimals.
 [HTML5 input type=number and decimals/floats in Chrome](https://www.isotoma.com/blog/2012/03/02/html5-input-typenumber-and-decimalsfloats-in-chrome/)

-This was fixed by adding `step="any" to the html.
+You can fix this by adding `step="any" to the html.
 Add this to the number_field:
 ```ruby
 step: :any